stgloorious/meta-ssd1309/README.md

 `PH7` (`GPIO-3` pin 9).

 ### Device tree options
-Apparently some SSD1309 are wired in weird configurations, i.e., remapped rows and column and offsets.
+Apparently some SSD1309 display modules are wired in weird configurations, i.e., they have remapped rows and column and offsets.
 To configure this, the kernel driver provides multiple custom devicetree bindings (e.g., segment-no-remap).
 I found those by trial-and-error.